sspheng/ML-AI/README.md

 Machine learning enables a machine to automatically learn from data, improve performance from experiences, and predict things without being explicitly programmed.
 A machine has the ability to learn if it can improve its performance by gaining more data.

 There are two categories of Machine Learning:
 A. SUPERVISED LEARNING: Supervised Learning involves the data which is labeled and the algorithms learn to predict the output from the input data.
 Supervised learning is where you have input variables (X) and an output variable (Y) and you use an algorithm to learn the mapping function from the input to the output.
-Example, there are orthopedic patients data that have labels normal and abnormal.
-There are features(predictor variable) and target variable.
-Features are like pelvic radius or sacral slope(If you have no idea what these are like me, you can look images in google like what I did :) )Target variables are labels normal and abnormal
-Aim is that as given features(input) predict whether target variable(output) is normal or abnormal
+And there are two categories of supervised learning:
+Regression: target variable is continious like stock market, house price....
-Classification: target variable consists of categories like normal or abnormal
+Classification: target variable consists of categories like normal or abnormal, spam or no spam, yes or no...
-Regression: target variable is continious like stock market

-EXPLORATORY DATA ANALYSIS (EDA)
-In order to make something in data, as you know you need to explore data.
-Detailed exploratory data analysis is in my Data Science Tutorial for Beginners
-I always start with head() to see features that are pelvic_incidence, pelvic_tilt numeric, lumbar_lordosis_angle, sacral_slope, pelvic_radius and degree_spondylolisthesis and target variable that is class head(): default value of it shows first 5 rows(samples).
-If you want to see for example 100 rows just write head(100)
+We will learn linear and logistic regressions
+This daily bike share data is a linear regression so I only use two features that are sacral_slope and pelvic_incidence of abnormal
+I consider feature is pelvic_incidence and target is sacral_slope Lets look at scatter plot so as to understand it better reshape(-1,1): If you do not use it shape of x or y becaomes (210,) and we cannot use it in sklearn, so we use shape(-1,1) and shape of x or y be (210, 1).
+Now we have our data to make regression.
+In regression problems target value is continuously varying variable such as price of house or sacral_slope.
+Lets fit line into this points.

+Linear regression

+y = ax + b where y = target, x = feature and a = parameter of model We choose parameter of model(a) according to minimum error function that is lost function In linear regression we use Ordinary Least Square (OLS) as lost function.
+OLS: sum all residuals but some positive and negative residuals can cancel each other so we sum of square of residuals.
+It is called OLS
+Score: Score uses R^2 method that is ((y_pred - y_mean)^2 )/(y_actual - y_mean)^2

 K-NEAREST NEIGHBORS (KNN)¶
 KNN: Look at the K closest labeled data points